-Tips: For a step-by-step guide with screenshots displaying how to perform an Incremental or Differential backup, please click here: How to Do Incremental and Differential Backup.
+Tips: For detailed info about how to perform an Incremental or Differential backup, please refer to: How to Do Incremental and Differential Backup.

 Full Backup + Incremental or Differential

 With the demonstrations above, you might have found out that the method of "Full Backup + Incremental Backup" or "Full Backup + Differential Backup" will be more convenient than single full backup.
 Therefore, after a full backup, you can choose whether incremental or differential backup to only deal with the changed and newly added data and files.
 What's more, the way of "Full Backup +Incremental Backup" has been employed more frequently than other approaches as it would only deal with the changed files since the last incremental backup.
 Therefore, if you need to back up data regularly, this way will be more popular and time saving.
 The way of "Full Backup + Differential Backup" is also a good solution，however, compared to incremental backup, it will cost more time and also it needs more space to store the image file.

 If any one of the incremental image files in the sequence is damaged or missing, then subsequent image files will be invalid.

 A Full Backup must exist as the start point of a series of incremental backups or differential backups.